M-Yamashita01/SetupMac/README.md

 This tool installs below software.
 - Software
-  - ansible
+  - Ansible
-  - docker
+  - Docker
-  - evernote
+  - Evernote
   - git
-  - google-chrome
+  - Google Chrome
-  - google-japanese-ime
+  - Google Japanese IME
-  - homebrew
+  - Homebrew
   - npm
-  - slack
+  - Slack
-  - visual-studio-code
+  - Visual Studio Code

-And、This tool performs the following customizations of zsh.
+And, this tool performs the following customizations of zsh.
-- カスタマイズ内容
+- Details
   - It changes terminal theme to pure.
   - It changes MIME to UTF-8.
   - It completes the characters on the terminal regardless of case.